-Template Identifier 32-726-17T Rev 1
+Template Identifier 32-726-03T Rev 1

+Document 555-RSR 2031 Davi 4

-Document Identifier 229-T2208 Rev 1
+Identifier 555-KSK 2031 Rev '

-Effective Date April 2022
+Effective Date November 2023

-Definition Explanation National Enquiries/contracts sourcing of services providers/contractors at the divisional level and not at BU level thorough tendering, request for price etc Organisation may be defined as a group of individuals (large of small) that is cooperating under the direction of executive leadership in accomplishment of certain common objects Pre-job meetings (34-227) means a meeting that is held prior to the commencement of the day's work and that is attended by all the relevant employees associated with the work task Main contractor (In the text of this document) Means an employer, as defined in section 1 of the OHS Act, who intends to tender for or has signed a contract with Eskom for services rendered.
-Provincial director (OHS Act) means the provincial director as defined in Regulation 1 of the General Administrative Regulations under the Act Responsible Manager Is a Manager of a department, section or operating/business unit who has been appointed as part of the Eskom delegation of authority process with the aim to assist the applicable 16(2) assigned person in executing his/her duties in terms of the Occupational Health and Safety Act Risk assessment (OHS Act) means a programme to determine any risk associated with any hazard at a construction site in order to identify the steps needed to be taken to remove, reduce, or control such hazard.
-Site (34-228) means an Eskom department, unit, complex, building, specific project, work site, or the site where agents, clients, Main contractors, contractors, suppliers, vendors, and service providers provide a service to Eskom, directly or indirectly Service provider any private person or legal entity that provides any service(s) to Eskom for compensation Subsidiary (32-94) an enterprise controlled by another (called the parent) through the ownership of greater than 50% of its voting stock Supplier (32-1034)means a natural or legal person who renders a service and may include the following current or potential supplier vendor, contractor, consultant Task (34-227) a segment of work that requires a set of specific and distinct actions for its completion Toolbox talks (34-227) where the team leader, after conducting pre-task planning, shares all the tasks at hand and discusses task allocation, the identified risks, and the control measures with all his/her team members on site before commencing a specific task and documenting the agreed strategy.
+Definition Explanation Provincial director (OHS Act) means the provincial director as defined in Regulation 1 of the General Administrative Regulations under the Act Responsible Manager Is a Manager of a department, section or operating/business unit who has been appointed as part of the Eskom delegation of authority process with the aim to assist the applicable 16(2) assigned person in executing his/her duties in terms of the Occupational Health and Safety Act Risk assessment (OHS Act) means a programme to determine any risk associated with any hazard at a construction site in order to identify the steps needed to be taken to remove, reduce, or control such hazard.
+Site (34-228) means an Eskom department, unit, complex, building, specific project, work site, or the site where agents, clients, Main contractors, contractors, suppliers, vendors, and service providers provide a service to Eskom, directly or indirectly Service provider any private person or legal entity that provides any service(s) to Eskom for compensation Subsidiary (32-94) an enterprise controlled by another (called the parent) through the ownership of greater than 50% of its voting stock Supplier (32-1034) means a natural or legal person who renders a service and may include the following current or potential supplier vendor, contractor, consultant Task (34-227) a segment of work that requires a set of specific and distinct actions for its completion Toolbox talks (34-227) where the team leader, after conducting pre-task planning, shares all the tasks at hand and discusses task allocation, the identified risks, and the control measures with all his/her team members on site before commencing a specific task and documenting the agreed strategy.
 (This shall be done to ensure common understanding of the tasks, risks, and control measures required.)
-The Act (OHS Act) means the Occupational Health and Safety Act No. 85 of 1993, as amended, and the Regulations thereto
+The Act (OHS Act) means the Occupational Health and Safety Act No. 85 of 1993, as amended, and the Regulations thereto Visitor any person visiting a workplace with the knowledge of, or under the supervision of, an employer.